macobra52/smb3-hacks/SMB3 IPS/readme.md

 Shoe on Stomp 2
 ----------

 A version of RussianManSMWC's Shoe on Stomp that does not modify the code beyond simple value swaps, making it compatible with other modifications here.
-The player-kuribo interaction works slightly different but the general result is the same.
+The player-kuribo interaction works slightly different (you stomp the goomba inside of the shoe rather than bounce off him) but the general result is the same.

 Koopaling Softlock Fix + Hammers Can Hit Koopalings